DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: Preliminaries

 \subsubsection{\textbf{Selective State Space Model (Mamba)}}

 The discrete SSMs are based on data-independent parameters, meaning that parameters $\bar{\mathbf{A}}$, $\bar{\mathbf{B}}$, and ${\mathbf{C}}$ are time-invariant and the same for any input, limiting their effectiveness in compressing context into a smaller state~\cite{gu2023mamba}.
-Mamba~\cite{gu2023mamba} introduces a selective mechanism to filter out extraneous information while retaining pertinent details indefinitely.
+Mamba introduces a selective mechanism to selectively retain, propagate, or suppress information according to the current token~\cite{gu2023mamba, qu2024survey}.
+This directly addresses a major weakness of earlier subquadratic sequence models, namely their limited ability for content-based reasoning.
+As a result, Mamba preserves a form of context-aware sequence modeling that is much closer in spirit to attention, while avoiding the dense token-to-token interactions of standard self-attention.
 Specifically, it utilizes Linear Projection to parameterize the weight matrices $\{\mathbf{B}_{t}\}_{t=1}^{L} $, $\{\mathbf{C}_{t}\}_{t=1}^{L} $ and $\{\mathbf{\Delta}_{t}\}_{t=1}^{L}$ according to model input $\{x_t\}_{t=1}^{L}$, improving the context-aware ability, i.e.,:

 Then the output sequence $\{y_{t}\}_{i=t}^{L} $ can be computed with those input-adaptive discretized parameters as follows: